-I’m not exactly sure why grocery shopping causes such an excited fervor, but I’m going to guess that it has something to do with store employees dolling out a steady supply of food samples, playing with the random toys that got the nod for the trip, and the back up snack bags I dish out when the natives are getting restless.
+I’m not exactly sure why grocery shopping causes such an excited fervor, but I’m going to guess that it has something to do with store employees dolling out a steady supply of food samples, playing with the random toys that got the nod for the trip, and the back up snack bags I dish out.
 It must be the snack, play, snack trifecta that sends their fun-0-meter into overload.

 Here’s a little sampling of some shopping-with-Mama fun.
 I never know what they are going to grab right before we leave the house, but it usually plays out with Finn making the call and Elliot following suit.
 Shopping-with-Mama toys always fall into the same genre because it’s just brother code that has never been broken.
 It would be anarchy if Elliot went with a Hot Wheels car, and Finn decided to bring a Rescue Bot.

 If we want to delve a little deeper into why Finn and Elliot go absolute freak-a-zoids over grocery shopping, I think it’s because I am relatively more relaxed and fun that day due to not trying to accomplish a zillion things.
 Shopping-with-Mama always happens on Friday morning, and it is usually the only thing we have on our plate for the day.
 The kids come home with full bellies and happy to watch some cartoons while I put everything away.
 We don’t have anywhere else to be, which also means it’s a great day to make some bread!